 Questions and Comments

-Fort Riley and the U.S. Army are investigating potential releases of certain per- and poly-fluoroalkyl substances, commonly known as PFAS.
+Fort Riley and the U.S. Army are investigating releases of certain per- and poly-fluoroalkyl substances, commonly known as PFAS.
 These substances may be present in soil and/or groundwater at Army installations from PFAS-containing aqueous film forming foam (AFFF), which was used as a firefighting agent at airfields, beginning in the 1970s.
-PFAS is also found in many common household products.
+PFAS is also found in many common household products, some of which may have been disposed of in Fort Riley landfills.

-The Environmental Protection Agency issued a Lifetime Health Advisory setting a threshold concentration of two specific PFAS compounds at 70 parts per trillion (ppt) combined.
+The Environmental Protection Agency issued a Lifetime Health Advisory setting a threshold concentration of two specific PFAS compounds at 70 parts per trillion (ppt), singly or combined.
 The specific compounds are Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonic acid (PFOS).

-A site inspection on Fort Riley last year found nine locations beneath Marshall Army Airfield with PFOA/PFOS concentrations above 70 ppt.
+A site inspection on Fort Riley in 2020 found nine locations where groundwater beneath Marshall Army Airfield had PFOA/PFOS concentrations above 70 ppt.
 This led the Army to test nearby off-post drinking water wells that could be affected by Army operations.

 Fort Riley Environmental Division identified 23 drinking water wells to be sampled, all in Geary and Riley Counties.
 Three of the wells serve a public water supply.
 All other wells belong to private owners, serving single residences.